dart-lang/language/working/augmentation-libraries/feature-specification.md

     isn't visible to a reader of the main declaration.*

 *   The augmenting declaration declares an `extends` clause for a `class` declaration, but one was already present _(or the `class` was a `mixin class` declaration, which does not allow `extends` clauses)_.

-*   An augmenting extension declares an `on` clause.
-We don't allow replacing this in for `extension` declarations, and the `on` clause is required on the original declaration, so an `augment extension` cannot have any `on` clause.
+*   An augmenting extension declares an `on` clause *(this is a syntax error)*.
 We also do not allow adding further restrictions to a `mixin` declaration, so no further types can be added to its `on` clause, if it even has one.
 These restrictions could both be lifted later if we have a compelling use case, as there is no fundamental reason it cannot be allowed.
-It is a parse error today to have an `extension` declaration with no `on` clause.

-*   The type parameters of the augmenting declaration do not match the original declarations's type parameters.
+*   The type parameters of the augmenting declaration do not match the augmented declarations's type parameters.
 This means there must be the same number of type parameters with the exact same type parameter names (same identifiers) and bounds if any (same *types*, even if they may not be written exactly the same in case one of the declarations needs to refer to a type using an import prefix).

     *Since repeating the type parameters is, by definition, redundant, this restriction doesn't accomplish anything semantically.
 It ensures that